 The holiday season at the White House is celebrated with an abundance of glittering décor, decadent desserts, and fresh pine.
 One of the sweetest traditions at the Executive Mansion is the unveiling of the official holiday gingerbread house.
 Since the early 1970s, pastry chefs have created this intricately detailed, candy-adorned house for the enjoyment of the First Family and White House visitors alike.
 The tradition of displaying a gingerbread house in the White House at Christmas began with First Lady Patricia Nixon in 1972.
 Displayed in the State Dining Room, this delightful treat has a rich history that embodies the holiday spirit.
 First Lady Patricia Nixon and daughter Julie Nixon Eisenhower examine the intricate candy decorations.
 P.S.
 Julie, I’d love to have your dress…

 The record for the number of trees in the White House was held for many years by the Eisenhower administration when 26 trees filled every floor of the house.
 That mark has been eclipsed on several occasions, including the Clinton administration’s 36 trees in the 1997 theme of “Santa’s Workshop,” and the 2008 White House Christmas decorations of the Bush administration that included 27 trees as part of a theme of “A Red, White and Blue Christmas.”
-Most recently in 2018, the Trump administration had 41 Christmas trees and more than 40 topiary trees in the East Colonnade.
+For 2024, the First Lady, Dr. Jill Biden, chose a theme for the decorations that serves as a reminder of feelings we could all use right now: “a season of peace and light.”
+From the entrance to the West Wing and all along the corridors, the First Lady pulled out all the stops for her final decorations including 84 Christmas trees.

 The National Christmas Tree Association has held a national competition since 1966 for the official White House Blue Room tree.
 To qualify, growers must first win their state or regional competitions.
 Being named National Grand Champion is a major achievement.
 Here are helpful tips on how to care for your farm-grown Christmas tree.